Short Short Story Film Festival

 The first, the Heartstrings Program, includes stories of a emotional nature - either poignant or charming.

 The second program, the Headtrip Program, presents forays into bizarre or unsettling territory.

 Each program has between 15 and 20 films, with a typical running time of around 80 minutes.
 It is hard to narrow it down to this number from hundreds of fine submissions, but we have found this is plenty of material to present to the audience without overwhelming them.

 (+) Where and when does the festival take place?

 The festival screens in select cities and towns in the northeastern United States.
-The festival typically screens at one or two locations per year, on weekends in November.
+The festival typically screens at one or two locations per year, in late November.